 3. Sydney indoor skydiving – An indoor flying adventure

-Well, first of all, you don’t have to train for months, and you don’t need any skills to try the thrill of indoor skydiving.
-It’s one of the safest adventurous Sydney activities.
-It’s something for everyone, from adults, family and kids alike.
+First, you don’t have to train for months, and you don’t need any skills to try the thrill of indoor skydiving.
+It’s one of the safest and most adventurous Sydney activities.
+It’s something for everyone, from adults, families and kids alike.
 And also is an excellent chance for those afraid of heights to get familiar with outdoor skydiving before seriously considering jumping out of the plane.

 4. Visit Taronga Zoo – A unique Sydney Wildlife Experience